luquelab/pyCapsid/docs/acknowledgements/index.md

 # Acknowledgements

 ## Citation
-pyCapsid operates under MIT license.
+pyCapsid operates under an MIT license.
 If you publish or disseminate a project using pyCapsid, please cite the following references to support the package:
-+ Brown, Colin, Anuradha Agarwal, and Antoni Luque, "pyCapsid: Identification of dominant dynamics and quasi-rigid mechanical units in protein shells", bioRxiv, 2023.
++ Brown, Colin, Anuradha Agarwal, and Antoni Luque. "pyCapsid: Identifying dominant dynamics and quasi-rigid mechanical units in protein shells." *Bioinformatics*, 40(1), btad761, **2024**. <https://doi.org/10.1093/bioinformatics/btad761>

 ## Funding
 The research and development of pyCapsid have been supported by the following funds: